nagadomi/waifu2x/README.md

 Image Super-Resolution for Anime-style art using Deep Convolutional Neural Networks.
 And it supports photo.

-Demo-Application can be found at http://waifu2x.udp.jp/ .
+The demo application can be found at http://waifu2x.udp.jp/ .

 ## Summary